accordproject/template-archive/README.md

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
 Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
 The Cicero engine can then be used to execute a clause (an instance of a template) against a JSON payload.

+## Get Involved!

+We are an open community and welcome both lawyers and technologists to work on both specifications and code.
+If you would like to get involved please join the #technology-wg Slack channel by signing up here: https://www.accordproject.org

 ## Structure of the Code Repository

 Top level repository (cicero), with sub packages.
 Each sub-package is published as an independent npm module using `lerna`: